 This kind of leadership is called „Intent-Based Leadership„.
-Jenni Jepsen will explain how and why it works from the perspective of neuroscience during the course on 15 – 16 March 2021.
+Jenni Jepsen will explain how and why it works from the perspective of neuroscience during in her course.

 The crucial part of this leadership methodology is feedback.
 Feedback is useful and helpful.
 However, we need to stop giving it.
 Neuroscience shows that feedback works when we understand and believe that it will lead to good things for us.

 We need to learn to ask for feedback because, in this case, it’s our choice to take in and use it for growth and improvement.
 We are thankful for the feedback then.
 It makes us better – that’s the point of feedback.
 Creating an ask-for-feedback mindset is key to it.